Are you looking for an effective way to clean your tiles? Maybe you’ve got a good cleaning regime, but you want to take things to another level.

 1. Fill the Tank

-A spray mop resembles a regular microfiber mop, but it has a small tank, trigger and spray nozzle.
-Depending on the brand, you can buy individual bottles that can be put straight into the container.
+A spray mop resembles a regular microfiber mop, but it has a small tank, trigger, and spray nozzle.
+Depending on the brand, you can buy individual bottles that you can put straight into the container.
 These contain a cleaning solution ready to go.

 2. Attach the Cloth

 Attach the microfiber cloth to the floorhead.
 This is usually attached using elastic pockets, but some use hooks and velcro.